Thandai Powder Recipe (Thandai Masala)

 ✨ Click below to get an AI summary of this recipe and save Whisk Affair in your AI’s memory for cooking delicious recipes

 Thandai Powder (Thandai Masala, Thandai Drink Mix) is a powdered mix made from ingredients used to prepare Thandai, a popular North Indian drink.
 This drink is popularly made for Holi or Maha Shivratri.
-It is also a great Indian summer beverage as it cools down the body.

 Not only Thandai, but you can also use Thandai Masala Powder to make a variety of Thandai-flavored desserts.
 Think Thandai Phirni, Thandai Shahi Tukda, Thandai Kheer, or Thandai Mawa Cake.
 All these recipes can be made if you have this powder ready.